hashicorp/katakoda/vault-transit/step4.md

 Notice that the resulting ciphertext now starts with `vault:v2:`.

+## Important Note

-This operation does not reveal the plaintext data.
-But Vault will decrypt the value using the appropriate key in the keyring and then encrypted the resulting plaintext with the newest key in the keyring.
+To rewrap the data, you don't need to decrypt it.
+You can simply pass the ciphertext to the Vault.
+Vault will decrypt the value using the appropriate key in the keyring and then encrypted the resulting plaintext with the newest key in the keyring.
+Therefore, this operation does not reveal the plaintext data.